Zakaria-Fakhri/FastAPI-MongoDB-Gemini-Chatbot/README.md

 ## Features
 - Upload articles JSON -> stored in MongoDB (Motor, async)
 - Ask questions -> build context from your stored articles -> Google Gemini
-- Answers must come ONLY from your articles; otherwise: "I don't have information on that."
+-Prompt: Answers must come ONLY from your articles; otherwise: "I don't have information on that."

 ## Project Structure
 - `main.py` – FastAPI app and endpoints (`/upload`, `/chat`)